 It would be 1936 before the last Tasmanian tiger died in captivity in Beaumaris Zoo, reputedly from neglect and inappropriate care.

 Preserved specimens of the thylacine are held at the Australian Museum.
 In 2000 there was a concerted effort to extract viable DNA with the hope of cloning them.
-Unfortunately, in 2005 they admitted defeat.
+Unfortunately, in 2005 those involved admitted defeat.

 I was very moved when the Spanish maker of this hand crafted Thylacine said the materials used were, ‘Wool, love, care and sadness.’
 These and other extinct and endangered animals are available for purchase on the Internet